sunstonesecure-robert/kubernetes-sig-security-threat-model/README.md

 legal requirements for academic and security research.
 Questions and concerns should be addressed to the sig-security leads or CNCF legal representatives.

+## Done

+- [X] Present initial framework to the Contributor Summit and gather feedback
+- [X] Link to next K8s audit ticket

 ## Roadmap Post KubeCon NA 2023

-- [ ] Host the roadmap in Github tasks and move the following there...
-- [ ] Present initial framework to the Contributor Summit and gather feedback and create issues
 - [ ] Present beta deliverables to sig-security for review and gather feedback and create issues
+      - [ ] Host the repo under sig-security
+      - [ ] roadmap in Github tasks
-- [ ] Present GA deliverables to future CNCF event
+- [ ] Present GA deliverables to future CNCF event or KubeCon
 - [ ] Hold "office hour" sessions at future CNCF event(s) for sub-projects to actually use the methodology and tools and refine the threat model
 - [ ] Create blog post for GA with CNCF docs